hmz-23/F-MNIST-using-RandomForestClassifier/README.md

 #### Labels

-Each training and test example is assigned to one of the following labels:/
+Each training and test example is assigned to one of the following labels:

-0 T-shirt/top/
+0. T-shirt/top/
-1 Trouser/
+1. Trouser/
-2 Pullover/
+2. Pullover/
-3 Dress/
+3. Dress/
-4 Coat/
+4. Coat/
-5 Sandal/
+5. Sandal/
-6 Shirt/
+6. Shirt/
-7 Sneaker/
+7. Sneaker/
-8 Bag/
+8. Bag/
-9 Ankle boot
+9. Ankle boot